How can forensic document examiners help attorneys?

 What is Certification?

-Certification by the American Board of Forensic Document Examiners (ABFDE) identifies qualified scientists capable of providing forensic document services and promotes the advancement of the field through continuing education.
-In doing so, the Board aims to safeguard the public interest by ensuring that anyone who claims to be a specialist in forensic document examination does, in fact, possess the necessary skills and maintain their qualifications.
-ABFDE Diplomates are held to the highest level of professional and ethical conduct.
+Certification by the American Board of Forensic Document Examiners (ABFDE) identifies qualified individuals capable of providing forensic document services and promotes the advancement of the field through continuing education.
+In doing so, the Board aims to safeguard the public interest by ensuring that anyone who claims to be a specialist in forensic document examination does, in fact, possess the necessary skills.

 Is graphology the same as forensic handwriting examination?